 - Configuration management – understand what you’re dealing with, how does it all hang together?
 What talks to what?
 Where does it live?
 How do you drive it?
 How do you put it back together again?
 Document it, record it.
 You should have a configuration management database (CMDB) that’s at least 95% correct.
 If you don’t know what you’re managing, then you’re asking for trouble.
 It also encompasses knowledge management such as builds, operations manuals and standard operating procedures, solution architecture documents, and disaster recovery documents.
 It can be automated discovery or manual, and it can be in Word documents and spreadsheets or ITSM tools.
 It doesn’t matter, just get it documented and the relationships mapped.

 - Event management – what is your event management process?
 How do your event detection and logging systems support the process?
 What monitoring systems do you have in place?
-There should be a level of information running through your IT organization for analysis which helps you to detect, respond, and get proactive around events.
+There should be a level of information running through your enterprise IT organization for analysis which helps you to detect, respond, and get proactive around events.
 If you’re not aware of an event in a system, then you cannot respond to it.
 It snowballs and typically ends up as a Priority 1 event.
 If you have the correct event detection systems in place, then you can get on top of it more easily, reducing risk.
 Once the configuration activities are in place, you should be ensuring logs and monitoring are in place for every critical process that support systems.
 Someone (in your IT teams) should then be using that data daily to understand the health of those systems.

 3. A Whole Department of People Dedicated to Service Management Who Aren’t “Technical”